 INKPEN believes books inspire.
 Our mission is to connect readers and writers by building audiences for writers of color, giving books to teens, sharing stories and ideas, creating conversations, and inspiring cultural exchange.

-Through partnerships with public school libraries and community library programs, INKPEN strengthens the voices of high school youth and their ability to craft stories.
-Craft shops with teaching artists and library read-ins with diverse writers share the experience of storytelling.
+Through partnerships with public school libraries and community library programs, INKPEN strengthens the voices of middle school and high school youth and their ability to craft stories.
+Craft talks and workshops with teaching artists and library read-ins with diverse writers share the experience of storytelling.

 Our goal is to give 1,000 books each year to students.
-Book ownership builds pride in reading.
-It also creates a legacy of stories that can be shared.
+Book creates a legacy of stories that can be shared.
+Reading strengthens comprehension, critical thinking, and writing skills.

 She reads from her novel Stand the Storm to students at Dunbar High School.